 Is It Legal For Me To Use Offshore Gambling Sites?

-Excepting Washington and Connecticut residents, it is perfectly legal for Americans to enjoy offshore gambling sites as long as the site at which they are betting is legally sanctioned and regulated outside of the United States.
+Excepting Washington residents, it is perfectly legal for Americans to enjoy offshore gambling sites as long as the site at which they are betting is legally sanctioned and regulated outside of the United States.
 There are numerous offshore gambling sites online, so we urge American bettors to consider input from industry professionals as a way to vet the sites they are interested in.

 The team that created this resource guide have more than 30 years of experience in the industry and have determined which sites are safe to use and provide legal, high-quality gambling experiences.
 There are no US federal laws that make betting with offshore gambling sites illegal as long as they meet the criteria mentioned above.

 What Should You Look For In An Offshore Gambling Site?

 When determining which offshore gambling site to use, there are several things to consider.
 First, you should verify that they are legally sanctioned and possess all the necessary licensing and certifications to operate.
 If the site has these, they should make the documentation readily available.
 Also, you should pay attention to their security protocols to make sure your personal and financial information is kept safe.

 The next thing to look out for is the quality of their betting services, software performance, banking suites, and customer care options.
 Most reputable offshore gambling sites will also have bonuses and promotions available.

 Online gambling sites span various markets, including legal offshore casinos, sportsbooks and poker rooms, as well as racing, bingo, lottery and many others.
 Each group has its own policies, rules, bonuses, etc. Any reputable site will use audited, certified RNG (Random Number Generator) technology for their casinos and poker rooms to ensure fair play.